EndavaTM/Car-Racing/README.md

 #### Firebase <a name="#firebase"></a>

-[react-threejs-car-racing](https://github.com/sctlcd/react-threejs-car-racing) live website is currently deployed on [Firebase](https://firebase.google.com/) using the `main` branch on GitHub.
+Car-Racing live website is currently deployed on [Firebase](https://firebase.google.com/) using the `main` branch on GitHub.
 Once you have the project setup locally, you can proceed to deploy it remotely.

 1. Install Firebase CLI Tools, [firebase-tools](https://www.npmjs.com/package/firebase-tools)